 Martha Munzer (1899-1999), the first woman to earn an electrochemical engineering degree from M.I.T., became an author later in life.
 After a career of teaching high school chemistry, she authored her first book at age 52 and eventually published 11 non-fiction books about conservation, ecology, and the history of her adopted hometown of Lauderdale-By-The-Sea.

 Local History Book

 A focal point of Munzer’s book is the popular “boatless fishing” at Anglin’s Ocean Fishing Pier (2 Commercial Boulevard).
-The City Hall website, www.lauderdalebythesea-fl.gov, speaks to the appeal of the pier, which was built in 1941, adding that the town is also known as the “Beach Diving Capital of South Florida.”
-Before visiting, request a free visitors guide from its Chamber of Commerce at www.lbts.com.
+The City Hall website, lauderdalebythesea-fl.gov, speaks to the appeal of the pier, which was built in 1941, and describes the town as the “Beach Diving Capital of South Florida.”

 Today, Lauderdale-By-The-Sea is a popular but small beach town for vacationers of all ages.
 Clean and friendly, it offers a long shoreline, ample sand, the historic pier, a recreation park, several metered parking lots, public restrooms near the city hall across from the beach, casual restaurants, and shops.
 Swimming may be restricted due to sea turtle nests in the area.